andrastantos/brew/docs/cpu/abi.rst

 Syscalls
 --------

 Syscalls follow the same calling convention as function calls do, except that :code:`$lr` contains a syscall-dependent pointer (usually pointer to errno).
-The :code:`SYSCALL` instruction is used to transfer control to the executive.
-The syscall number is stored as a 16-bit code after the SYSCALL instruction, in the instruction-stream.
-Upon entering SCHEDULER mode, :code:`$tpc` points to the current instruction, which is to say, it points to the :code:`SYSCALL`.
+The :code:`syscall` instruction is used to transfer control to the executive.
+The syscall number is stored as a 16-bit code after the :code:`syscall` instruction, in the instruction-stream.
+Upon entering SCHEDULER mode, :code:`$tpc` points to the current instruction, which is to say, it points to :code:`syscall`.
 The SCHEDULER needs to increment :code:`$tpc` by 4 before returning execution to task mode.

-.. note:: syscall number is 16-bit instead of 32 so there won't be any alignment problems reading it.
+.. note:: syscall number is 16-bit so there won't be any alignment problems reading it.

 Stack layout
 ------------